 Taught in the traditional mode of lectures and tutorials for students who live in the Melbourne area.
 Theoretical and music therapy skills subjects are taught via weekly lectures and intensive teaching periods.
 You will also participate regularly in clinical placements, amounting to a minimum of 80 days across the two years.

 Blended Learning Mode

 The Blended Learning option is delivered online and through intensive learning periods for students living interstate and in rural areas, where approved clinical training arrangements are available.
 It covers all subjects offered in the traditional on-campus mode.
-Theoretical subjects are taught online weekly, music therapy skills subjects are via intensive mode twice each semester, your clinical training will be carried out in your home state where suitable supervision from a qualified Music Therapist is available, and tutorials are incorporated into the intensive learning periods.
+Theoretical subjects are taught online weekly, music therapy skills subjects are via intensive mode in Melbourne each semester, your clinical training will be carried out in your home state where suitable supervision from a qualified Music Therapist is available, and tutorials are incorporated into the intensive learning periods.
 Music therapy skills subjects and tutorials are workshop based, and so attendance at the intensive learning days is essential.